Transnational organized crime: History

-After World War II, Belgium led the rebuilding of the organization, with a new headquarters in Paris and a new name - Interpol.
+After World War II, Belgium led the rebuilding of the organization, with a new headquarters in Paris and a new name – Interpol.
 The United Nations did not recognize Interpol as an intergovernmental organization until 1971.
 On June 17, 1971, President Nixon declared "America's public enemy number one in the United States is drug abuse.
-In order to fight and defeat this enemy, it is necessary to wage a new, all-out offensive."
-With this declaration, the United States began the War on Drugs.
+To fight and defeat this enemy, it is necessary to wage a new, all-out offensive."
+With this declaration, the United States began the war on drugs.
 At the time, the flow of illicit narcotics into its borders was deemed a major risk to the health and safety of Americans, and as a result, enormous resources were spent in the effort to curtail both the supply of and demand for illegal drugs.
 In the three decades that followed President Nixon's declaration, drug trafficking served as the dominant form of what the United States and many of its allies viewed as transnational organized crime.

 In recent years, that viewpoint has changed.
 The character of transnational organized crime has changed in three major ways since the war on drugs began.
 Drug trafficking has become more diversified, criminal networks have harnessed new methods of conducting business, and the structure of criminal networks has changed.
 Organized crime has gone global, giving way to the term transnational organized crime.
 Global governance has failed to keep pace with economic globalization.
 Antonio Maria Costa, former executive director of the United Nations Office on Drugs and Crime, effectively summarized the change in TOC over the last quarter century by saying, "as unprecedented openness in trade, finance, travel and communication has created economic growth and well-being, it has also given rise to massive opportunities for criminals to make their business prosper."

+Causes

+Globalization

+Due to Globalization's impact in reshaping the modern international system, it's cited by scholars as one of the main factors contributing to the growth of TOCs in the late 20th century.
+Globalization, characterized by increases in economic interdependence, the emergence of the global financial system, and advances in technology and communications has diminished national barriers integral to the Westphalia nation-state system.
+This shift provided TOCs with new possibilities for criminality.
+Improvements in coordination for illicit operations decreased the likelihood of detection, and better management of cross-border business ties and outreach for new opportunities through innovations like high-speed travel, telecommunications, and the internet proliferated TOC entities and arranged them into complex criminal networks.
+Money laundering and other financial crimes link illicit and licit businesses creating new avenues for capital.
+In effect, domestic authorities are less capable of dismantling TOCs without international support, as targeting them in their local jurisdictions could result in a relocation of operations to different regions, countries, and even continents.
+TOCs can operate in various jurisdictions without a physical presence (e.g., internet scams).